dask/dask-blog/_posts/2021-02-00-imaging-dask-pytorch.md

 Let’s start with an example applying a pre-trained [UNet](https://arxiv.org/abs/1505.04597) to a stack of light sheet microscopy data.

 In this example, we:
-1. Load data from Zarr into a multi-chunked Dask array
+1. Load the image data from Zarr into a multi-chunked Dask array
 2. Load a pre-trained PyTorch model that featurizes images
 3. Construct a function to apply the model onto each chunk
-4. Apply that function across the dask array with the dask.array.map_blocks function.
+4. Apply that function across the Dask array with the dask.array.map_blocks function.
 5. Store the result back into Zarr format

+### Step 1.
+Load the image data

+First, we load the image data into a Dask array.

+ We were provided sample data from [Prof. Shroff’s lab](https://www.nibib.nih.gov/about-nibib/staff/hari-shroff) at the NIH.
+The data originally was provided as a 3D TIFF file which we subsequently converted to Zarr with a shape of (950, 2048, 2048).
+That's a z-stack of 950 images where each slice is 2048x2048 pixels.

-This particular UNet takes in an 2D image and returns a 2D x 16 array, where each pixel is now associate with a feature vector of length 16.
-Thanks to Mars Huang for training this particular UNet on a corpous of biological images to produce biologically relevant feature vectors during his work on [interactive bio-image segmentation](https://github.com/transformify-plugins/segmentify).
-These features can then be used for more downstream image processing tasks such as image segmentation.
-We will use the same data that we analysed in our last [blogpost on Dask and ITK](https://blog.dask.org/2019/08/09/image-itk), and you should note the similarities to that workflow even though we are now using new libaries and performing different analyses.
+This is the same data that we analysed in our last [blogpost on Dask and ITK](https://blog.dask.org/2019/08/09/image-itk).
+You should note the similarities to that workflow even though we are now using new libaries and performing different analyses.

 ```
 cd '/Users/nicholassofroniew/Github/image-demos/data/LLSM'